Skip to main content

 Strongest counterargument

-The Prologue says the Word "became flesh" (v.14), suggesting a real pre-existent entity, not merely a divine plan.
-If the Logos were only God's attribute, the incarnation language becomes difficult.
-John 1:3's claim that "all things were made through him" gives the Logos creative agency beyond mere personification.
-However, the BU response is that "became flesh" describes the moment God's purpose was realised in a human life — just as wisdom "came to dwell" in Israel (Sirach 24:8) without being a literal person who relocated.
-And the creative agency of v.3 mirrors Wisdom's role in Proverbs 8:30 and Wisdom 7:22 — personified attributes through which God acts, not separate beings.
-Moreover, if the Word is a literal pre-existent divine person, the profound theological significance of Jesus's humanity is diminished: his sinlessness becomes trivial (a divine being cannot truly be tempted), his death becomes a performance rather than a genuine act of self-giving trust, and his example becomes impossible to follow.
+The Prologue says the Word "became flesh" (v.14), suggesting a real transition from one state to another.
+If the Logos were only God's attribute or plan, "became flesh" is an unusual way to describe a plan being carried out.
+John 1:3's claim that "all things were made through him" gives the Logos creative agency beyond what is typically said of Wisdom in the OT (though Wisdom 7:22 does call Wisdom "the fashioner of all things").
+The "I AM" statements and pre-existence language later in John (8:58, 17:5) are difficult to explain as references to an impersonal divine attribute.
+However, Biblical Unitarians respond that "became flesh" describes the moment God's purpose was realized in a human life (just as Wisdom "came to dwell" in Sirach 24:8), that the creative agency of v.3 mirrors Wisdom's role in Proverbs 8:30 and Wisdom 7:22, and that the "pre-existence" passages can be read as referring to God's foreknowledge and plan (the "glory" of 17:5 as glory foreordained, not literally possessed).
+Moreover, if the Word is a literal pre-existent divine person, several theological difficulties arise: Jesus's temptation becomes illusory (can God be genuinely tempted?), his death becomes a performance rather than a genuine act of self-giving trust, and his status as an example for believers becomes impossible to follow.

-Key scholars: Anthony Buzzard, James Dunn, Dustin Smith, Dale Tuggy, Sean Finnegan
+Key scholars: Anthony Buzzard, James D.G.
+Dunn, Dale Tuggy, Dustin Smith, Sean Finnegan

 Logos Theology